ambakick/clinical-trials-query-agent/README.md

 - Exact vs broad semantics are implemented for supported cases only
 - Some advanced CT.gov filters are intentionally not exposed in v1

-## What I would improve with more time

-- Add a multi-step agent path with controlled re-planning when the first compiled query returns empty or clearly off-target results
-- Add histogram support for distributions such as enrollment counts, study durations, or bucketed trial sizes
-- Add streaming responses over SSE or WebSocket for large paginated queries so the frontend can show progress and partial status
-- Add semantic caching for near-duplicate natural-language queries while keeping `dataTimestamp`-based invalidation for factual freshness
-- Add an optional Vega-Lite export mode alongside the custom visualization DSL for interoperability with generic charting clients
-- Expand the frontend demo renderer with richer interactions, responsive network layout controls, and downloadable chart snapshots
-- Improve citation quality with richer excerpts pulled from brief titles, descriptions, and more specific field/value context

 ## Validation and tools used

 Tools used: